RocketChat/GSoC-Community-Hub/README.md

 ## Technical Synopsis

-A fully componentized (not page-based as in Next.JS) scalable web app, with a set of tested full-stack configurable GSoC-friendly components, ready to be customized for your GSoC community.
+A fully componentized (not page-based as in nextjs) scalable web app, with a set of tested full-stack configurable GSoC-friendly components, ready to be customized for your GSoC community.

 Full stack components are components that may encapsulate server-side behaviors in addition to client-side/UI behaviors.

-This framework can be configured (layout of pages based on components;  and parameterization of the components) via a specially designed DSL.
+This system can be configured (layout of pages based on components;  and parameterization of the components) via a specially designed DSL.

 This DSL will facilitate the creation of a near-future "drag-and-drop what-you-see-is-what-you-get" GUI layout tool;  as well as AI prompt based generation of entire community websites.

-Currently, the framework is built based on Svelte 5.
+Currently, the system is built based on Svelte 5.

 ## Developing

-The framework is superby lightweight yet runs on across all OS and environments.
+The system is superby lightweight yet runs across all OS and environments.

 First, install bun.
 It should take 2 minutes.